Success of a Separate Online Schedule

 - If we see benefit in setting aside satellite resources for students in 5 different locations on the same campus, we should see benefit in setting aside resources for students located in other cities, states, and countries.

 - We can currently calculate a percentage of use for online appointments specifically, which would not be possible if online appointments were combined with another schedule.
-For example, we would not know if a decrease in online appointments was due to decreased student interest or a lack of availability because hours were used for face-to-face.
+For example, we would not know if a decrease in online appointments was due to decreased student interest or a lack of availability because hours were used for face-to-face appointments.

 - We can keep our additional questions for students that appear only on appointment forms within the Online schedule: